 Open and close have a bigger chance of being correct than high and low.
 High and low quotes have a lot more bad data into them.
 And high and low needs to be used when using targets (at least intraday, but we can also use targets in swing trading).

 Second, we have the aspect of curve fitting.
 Some strategies work a lot better with targets, others don’t.
 Hence, be careful so as not to overfit the data.

 Three, and this is the main reason, the strategies perform better with other exits.
 A simple time exit is a lot better.
 You’re simply cutting winners short by using target.
 In some strategies, just the best 5% of the trades are the main source of good returns.
 Looking at the distribution of the returns you can have an idea if the target is good or not.
 But be very careful!

 I always test a strategy with and without a target, but it’s usually 40/60 if it improves performance or not (more likely the strategy is better without a target).

 Another point to bear in mind is that targets are not very efficient if trading for example oversold strategies.
-In these occasions there are often some terrific bounces which are cut too short if using a target.
+On these occasions, there are often some terrific bounces that are cut too short if using a target.